 4. The competition is open to composers of all ages and nationalities.
 However please note that the aim of the contest is to provide opportunities for beginners, amateurs, fresh starters – all composers who do not have yet more than 15 (fifteen) IMDB credits, and did not contribute to any major studio’s movie or series.
 (If you are not sure about your compliancy, please send us a message to email@example.com !)

-5. The composers participating in the competition will receive a Short Film, no longer than four and a half (4,5) minutes in total duration for which they will have to score original music.
+5. The composers participating in the competition will receive a Short Film, no longer than two and a half (2,5) minutes in total duration for which they will have to score original music.

 6. By participating the composers agree that the composition is solely original to them.

 7. The brief contains certain requirements and instructions about the process.
 No instrumentation restrictions – composers can use any kind of live or virtual instruments.